Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Introduction

-Our interest lies in the statistical inference of the unknown coefficient $\bbeta\equiv\bbeta(n)$ in the regime of \eqref{eq:high_dim}.
-The statistical inference of $\bbeta$ is essential in many applied studies and has been discussed by many authors such as \citet{mccullagh1980regression,cordeiro1983improved,van2014asymptotically,tian2017asymptotics,sur2019likelihood,sur2019modern,fei2021estimation,cai2023statistical}.
-Particularly, a seminal study, \citet{sur2019modern} developed an inferential methodology for logistic regression by adjusting the asymptotic normality of a maximum likelihood estimator using a \textit{state evolution} (SE) system, which is induced by an optimization algorithm for estimation.
-This system characterizes some parameters related to the bias caused by high dimensionality. \citet{zhao2022asymptotic} extends the approach to handling features with a more general covariance structure. \citet{salehi2019impact} develops a regularized estimator for the logistic regression. \citet{yadlowsky2021sloe} proposes a useful estimator for a parameter needed for the SE system.
-We review these aspects in Section \ref{sec:surcandes}.
+Our interest lies in the statistical inference, such as hypothesis tests and constructing confidence intervals, of the unknown coefficient $\bbeta\equiv\bbeta(n)$ in the regime of \eqref{eq:high_dim}.
+The statistical inference of $\bbeta$ is essential in many applied studies and has been discussed by many authors \cite{mccullagh1980regression,cordeiro1983improved,van2014asymptotically,tian2017asymptotics,sur2019likelihood,sur2019modern,fei2021estimation,cai2023statistical,ponnet2024robust}.
+Particularly, a seminal study, \cite{sur2019modern} developed an inferential methodology for logistic regression by adjusting test statistics of a maximum likelihood estimator using a \textit{state evolution} (SE) system, which is induced by an optimization algorithm for estimation.
+This system characterizes some parameters related to the bias caused by high dimensionality. \cite{zhao2022asymptotic} extends the approach to handling features with a general covariance structure. \cite{salehi2019impact} theoretically characterizes regularized estimators for the logistic regression. \cite{yadlowsky2021sloe} proposes a leave-one-out (LOO)-based estimator for a hyper-parameter needed for the SE system.
+We review them in Section \ref{sec:surcandes}.

-Despite the development of inferential frameworks for logistic regression, it is not feasible to directly apply SE-based inferences to other GLMs.
-This is because of the following reasons: (i) an explicit form of the SE system is not fully obtained in the general GLM and (ii) the inference requires some unknown parameters in the SE system, but they are estimable only in the case of logistic regressions.
+Despite the development of inferential frameworks for logistic regression, we cannot directly apply them to the other GLMs.
+This is for the following reasons.
+First, we need to obtain a valid SE system for GLMs but it is nontrivial.
+Second, the existing estimator of hyper-parameters in the SE system is often numerically unstable in high dimensions (e.g. large $\kappa$).
+This is because it relies on statistics that diverge in the large $\kappa$, i.e., the inverse of the minimum eigenvalue of the Wishart matrix and an estimator for $\bbeta$.
+To illustrate this, we plot errors of existing LOO-based methods, an extension of SLOE \cite{yadlowsky2021sloe}, in Figure \ref{fig:intro}.